CFGEIER/YDI_imaging/docs/AFNI Quality Control (QC)/afniQC.rst

    python -m SimpleHTTPServer

-..note:: On Windows, try "python -m http.server" or "py -3 -m http.server”
+.. note:: Most of the instructions here are for MacOS.
+On Windows, try "python -m http.server" or "py -3 -m http.server”

 After doing so, your terminal window should indicate that you started a session.
 Next, open up a browser window on your computer and type in the following URL: